 After the engine is warm, warm up the other systems.
 Start with the hydraulic system.
-Run the engine at less than one-third throttle and slowly move the control lever in order to lift the attachment.
+Run the engine at less than one-third throttle and slowly move the control lever to lift the attachment.
 Initially, lift the control lever for a few centimeters (inches).
 Lower the attachment slowly.
-Continue the following sequence: raising, lowering, extending and retracting.
+Continue the following sequence: raising, lowering, extending, and retracting.
 Extend the travel during each cycle.
-Perform this operation for all hydraulic circuits.
-Alternate between all of the attachments.
+This operation must be performed for all hydraulic circuits.
+Alternate between all the attachments.